 Petites make a great substitute for pasta, adding nutritional value as well.
 Roast a combination of colors for an eye-catching side dish.
 Their concentrated flavors and quicker cooking time makes petites a good choice for potato salads.
 Simply toss petites in olive oil, rosemary and salt and pepper to make colorful, delicious and fun roasted potatoes.
 They save you prep time, because they can be prepared and served whole, without slicing or chopping.
 For more information, watch Potato Types and Tips: Petite Potatoes.

 Ready to try a new potato type?
-Click the “advanced search” tab in recipe section.
+Click the “advanced search” tab in potato recipes section.